Dream of having the confidence to travel solo?

 4) Wedgwood ceramics

-One of the highlights of the Birmingham Museum of Art is its mindblowing collection of Wedgwood ceramics.
-The museum has the largest collection of Wedgwood outside of England.
+The BMA also has a mind-blowing collection of Wedgwood ceramics, in fact, the largest collection of Wedgwood outside of England.
 Some of you might be thinking, “Why do I care about some old, two-tone pots?”
 Well, you’re not going to get anywhere in life with that kind of attitude, Internet Stranger!
 Wedgwood is an English china company that dates back to the mid 18th century.
 That’s right, the company is older than America!

 5) Laughing Boy by robert henri

 I like this painting because Henri has captured something essential about little boys’ personalities.
 I teach boys about this age and they are just this adorable.
 But also when they get this laughing look on their face it probably means that they’ve just done something naughty and are about three seconds away from confessing.

 I wonder what this child did.
 The curator notes say the child was Dutch, so I assume he unplugged a dam or stole someone’s Gouda.
 That’s what naughty Dutch children do, right?